joshpxyne/cs230/README.md

 Segmentation contains a k-means clustering implementation for segmenting shape and character from an inputted image, as well as determining color of the object.

+Simple-NNs-and-older-versions are the models we tried before arriving at the ones above.